lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 # Introduction

-_Fully Homomorphic Encryption_ (FHE) is a form of encryption that makes it possible to evaluate functions on encrypted inputs without needing to decrypt them.
+_Fully Homomorphic Encryption_ (FHE) is a form of encryption that makes it possible to evaluate functions on encrypted inputs without access to the decryption key.
 For example, suppose you want to use a neural network running on an untrusted server to determine whether your image contains a cat.
 Since the server is untrusted, you do not want it to see your image.
 With FHE you can encrypt the image with your secret key and upload the encrypted image to the server.
 The server can then apply its neural network to the encrypted image and